uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/nearbyint.rst

       :class: sectiontitle

-   The nearbyint(a) functioncomputes a rounded integer value in a current rounding mode for each vector element.
+   The nearbyint(a) function computes a rounded integer value in a current rounding mode for each vector element.